 CloudBerry Remote Assistant is a handy tool for establishing secure remote desktop connections between two computers.
 Naturally, the contents of the traffic interchanged may very well contain sensitive data that under no circumstances should be intercepted by malefactors.
-In this short post we succinctly explain how to setup secure RDP(Remote Desktop Protocol) conntection with the help of CloudBerry Remote Assistant.
+In this short post, we succinctly explain how to set up secure RDP (Remote Desktop Protocol) connection with the help of CloudBerry Remote Assistant.

 Secure Remote Desktop with CloudBerry Remote Assistant

 CloudBerry Remote Assistant employs a combination of RSA and AES encryption to secure all incoming and outgoing connections.
-RSA encryption is utilized in the very beginning for generation of a unique pair of cryptographic keys — public and private key — that are then used to establish connection between the two computers.
+RSA encryption is utilized in the very beginning for generation of a unique pair of cryptographic keys — public and private key — that is then used to establish the connection between the two computers.
 All further data transfer, including video, voice chat, and other information is being exclusively interchanged via the AES encryption.
-This is a somewhat simplified explanation of the underlying processes; let us therefore break it down a little further for all of you tech-heads out there.
+This is a somewhat simplified explanation of the underlying processes; let us, therefore, break it down a little further for all of you tech-heads out there.

 Key generation for RDP connection